- What are the sources of RTA’s revenue and funding and how does that impact the budget?

 The 2015 budget was approved by the Board of Trustees on Dec.
 16, 2014.

-Because of the projected tightening in revenues, the budget calls for no increase in general transit service and a slight decrease in management positions.
-The 2015 Budget contains no general increase in fares.
+Because of the projected tightening in revenues, the budget called for no increase in general transit service and a slight decrease in management positions.
+The 2015 budget contained no general increase in fares.

 1. RTA has reduced expenses